malvikasharan/APRICOT/README.md

                         proteins
 ````

 The resulting files of this analysis is stored in the first analysis directory '0_predicted_domains' in the output folder of the main analysis directory.
-As shown below, the information of the domain predictions are stired as the text files in the sub-folders corresponding to the domain consortiums.
-These files can be recycled or re-visited for the selection of different functional classes, therefore this analysis is independent of the reference domains.
+As shown below, the information of the domain predictions are stored as text files in the sub-folders corresponding to the domain consortiums.
+Since this subcommand is independent of the reference domains, these files containing information on domain predictions can be recycled or re-visited for the selection of different functional classes.

 ````
 APRICOT_analysis